 Student Teaching Stipend for High-Need Fields

 Stipend for students planning to teach in a "high-need" field.
-The Commission defines “high-need” as middle or high school level math, science or special education.
+The Commission defines “high-need” as special education or middle or high school level math or science.

 - participate in student teaching as part of the student's degree requirements during the semester in which the student applies;

 - have earned a cumulative grade point average upon entering student teaching that is required by an eligible institution for admission to the eligible institution's school of education;

 - be enrolled at an eligible Indiana institution;

 - student teach at an Indiana school authorized by the Indiana Department of Education;